Significant Disproportionality Frequently Asked Questions (FAQ)

 The Ohio Department of Education and Workforce continues to build and support statewide capacity to implement PBIS.

-• Positive Behavioral Interventions and Supports is a framework that guides districts and schools in in developing policies and practices that proactively define, teach and support appropriate behavior.
+• Positive Behavioral Interventions and Supports is a framework that guides districts and schools in developing policies and practices that proactively define, teach and support appropriate behavior.

-• Schools implementing PBIS actively teach behavioral expectations across all environments, promote positive behavior through encouragement and reinforcement, and provide correction of inappropriate behavior through prompting, re-teaching and opportunities to correct behavior.
+• Schools implementing PBIS actively teach behavioral expectations across all environments, promote positive behavior through encouragement and reinforcement, and provide correction of inappropriate behavior through prompting, re-teaching, and opportunities to correct behavior.

 • PBIS creates consistent, predictable learning environments that increase positive behavior and academic outcomes for each student.

-• Ohio schools implementing PBIS with fidelity have demonstrated noteworthy reductions in their rates of office discipline referrals, suspensions and expulsions.
+• Ohio schools implementing PBIS with fidelity have demonstrated noteworthy reductions in their rates of office discipline referrals, suspensions, and expulsions.
 With these reductions, administrators and teachers have more time to focus on academic progress, students who previously were removed from the academic environment now spend more time receiving direct instruction, and decreased behavior distractions in the classroom increases academic instruction time for other students in the classroom.

-For more information on PBIS, including Ohio’s resources, network and assistance from state support teams, see http://education.ohio.gov/Topics/Student-Supports/PBIS-Resources.
+For more information on PBIS, including Ohio’s resources, network, and assistance from state support teams, see http://education.ohio.gov/Topics/Student-Supports/PBIS-Resources.

 Back to Top